AndrewNguyenAI/CIS-25/README.md

 BankAccount.cpp
 -------

-This program creates a simple BankAccount class that tracks the user's balance.
+This program creates a simple BankAccount class that keeps track of the user's money.
-It includes functions for depositing money, making purchases, displaying the current balance, and saving each transaction to a text file.
+It lets the user deposit money, make purchases, see the current balance, and save each transaction to a text file.

-The main function performs an initial deposit, makes several purchases, adds another deposit, prints the final balance, and writes all actions to transactions.txt.
+The main function makes a starting deposit, does several purchases, makes another deposit, shows the final balance, and writes all actions to transactions.txt.

 transactions.txt
 -------